daos-stack/daos/docs/release/upgrading.md

 The recommended procedure for the upgrade is:

 - Ensure that there are no client applications with open pool connections.
-  If necessary, the `dmg pool evict` command can be used to disconnect any active pool connections.
+  If necessary, the `dmg pool evict` command can be used on an admin node to disconnect any active pool connections.

-- Stop the `daos_agent` daemons.
+- Stop the `daos_agent` daemons on all client nodes, for example by running `systemctl stop daos_agent` in a parallel shell.

-- Stop the DAOS engines by running `dmg system stop`.
+- Stop the DAOS engines by running `dmg system stop` on one admin node.

-- Stop the `daos_server` daemons.
+- Stop the `daos_server` daemons on all server nodes, for example by running `systemctl stop daos_server` in a parallel shell.

-- Perform the RPM update to the new DAOS fix level.
+- On all servers, admin nodes, and clients, perform the RPM update to the new DAOS fix level.

-- Start the `daos_server` daemons.
+- Start the `daos_server` daemons on all server nodes, for example by running `systemctl start daos_server` in a parallel shell.

-- Validate that all engines have started successfully, for example using `dmg system query -v`.
+- Validate that all engines have started successfully, for example using `dmg system query -v` on an admin node.

-- Start the `daos_agent` daemons.
+- Start the `daos_agent` daemons on all client nodes, for example by running `systemctl start daos_agent` in a parallel shell.

 DAOS fix levels include all previous fix levels.
 So it is possible to updating from Version 2.0.0 to Version 2.0.2 without updating to Version 2.0.1 first.